 Oatlands is a rich resource for the community, state, and nation.
 We provide historical, educational and recreational experiences to our many visitors.
 Today, we tell the story of all those who lived and worked at Oatlands during the last 200 years.

 Oatlands welcomes more than 75,000 visitors per year through our school programs, house and garden tours, afternoon teas, and large-scale events such as Oatlands’ Strawberry Festival, World War I and World War II Weekend, Harvest Festival and more.

 Start date: Immediately

-Job functions: Visitor services, customer services, historic site, non-profit, museum, sales, education & administration.
+Job functions: Customer service, historic site, non-profit, museum, sales, education & administration.

 Education: High school diploma or equivalent required; college degree preferred.